 Last updated: July 16, 2019 at 10:45 am

 1. American Acadamy of Pediatrics.
 Policy Statement.
 Breastfeeding and the use of human milk.
 Pediatrics, March 2012.

 2. Wagner, Carol L. New insights into vitamin D during pregnancy, lactation and early infancy.
 Hale Publishing, Texas, 2010.

 3. Ziesel SH.
 Is maternal diet supplementation beneficial?
-Optimal development of infant depends on mother’s diet.
+Optimal development of infant depends on the mother’s diet.
 Am J Clin Nutr 2009;89(suppl):685S-7S.

 4. Picciano MF and McGuire MK.
 Use of dietary supplements by pregnant and lactating women in North America.
 Am J Clin Nutr 2009;89(suppl):663S-7S.